To keep giving you relevant and timely content, we update our most popular posts. This article was last updated on September 8, 2020

-Now, I’m not saying I spend hours playing fetch with my puppy on the beach instead of taking care of clients!
+Now, I’m not saying I spend hours playing fetch with my dog on the beach or lounging with the new baby at the park instead of taking care of clients!
 Au contraire.
-Everything gets done when it needs to, business is booming, and I have plenty of time to relax and do the things I enjoy.
+Everything gets done when it needs to, business is humming, and I have plenty of time to relax and do the things I enjoy.

 So, what’s my secret for getting it all done and having a life?

 I use my calendar like it’s going out of style—and I’ve been doing it that way since I was 19.
 Needless to say, I’ve turned it into something of a science over the years.

 Maybe you think you’re good at calendar management (and maybe you are), but chances are you’re like many business owners I know, working your tail off, spending hours at the computer, and still not seeing the results you’d expect for the hours you log.Click to TweetHow do I run a multi-six-figure biz working less than 30 hours/week?
 By filling your calendar like a pro!
 Here’s how …

 And if that’s the case, I bet I have a few tricks I can teach you for making things much, much easier.
 So please, read on …